Emergency Management and Homeland Security

 Recovery

-The Washoe County Emergency Management Program assists communities to restore facilities and services to normal following a disaster.
-Recovery can be short-term such as reviving communication systems, transportation routes, power and water supply.
-It can also include long-term activities such rebuilding neighborhoods and establishing flood drainage systems
+The Washoe County Emergency Management Program assists communities in the restoration of facilities and services following a disaster.
+Recovery can be short-term such as reviving communication systems, transportation routes, power, and water supply.
+It can also include long-term activities such as rebuilding neighborhoods, establishing new programs, and creating flood drainage systems.

 The emotional toll that disaster brings can sometimes be even more devastating than the financial strains of damage and loss of home, business, or personal property.